mbabynames search ✿

 Lane Alexander

-Lane translates to "noble and strong".
+Lane translates to "small road".
 Alexander to "defender of the people".
 Together they create a full-name meaning with real texture.
 The longer Alexander (4 syllables) builds on the shorter Lane, giving the name forward momentum.

 Lane Benjamin

-Lane, meaning "noble and strong", pairs with Benjamin, meaning "son of the right hand".
+Lane, meaning "small road", pairs with Benjamin, meaning "son of the right hand".
 The meanings point in complementary directions.
 Lane is 1 syllable.
 Benjamin at 3 adds length and rhythm.

 Lane Oliver

-The meaning of Lane is "noble and strong"; Oliver is "olive tree".
+The meaning of Lane is "small road"; Oliver is "olive tree".
 There is a natural balance between the two.
 Lane is 1 syllable.
 Oliver at 3 adds length and rhythm.

 Lane Leo